-When you have large set of data and need to evaluate the data also you need to do extra analysis it becomes difficult to know where all the functions in the file are coming from.
+When you have a large set of data and need to evaluate the data also you need to do extra analysis it becomes difficult to know where all the functions in the file are coming from.
 Formula Auditing helps you out with this problem.
 Formula Auditing in Excel helps you to know the relationship between formula and the cell.

 Formula Auditing too is an in-built function in Excel as like the other functions in Excel.
 Formula Auditing will help to get the spreadsheet properly audited.

-In the earlier version i.e. in the Excel 2003 version, Formula Auditing toolbar can be seen by right clicking on the toolbar.
+In the earlier version i.e. in the Excel 2003 version, the Formula Auditing toolbar can be seen by right-clicking on the toolbar.
 Formula Auditing is a powerful component in Excel.
 There are several ways through which you can carry out formula auditing in Excel.
 To see the list of ways for carrying out formula auditing: Go to the Formula Tab > Formula Auditing group you will see six different ways.